 Solo Batik Carnival

-Solo Batik Carnival (SBC) showcases Batik, Indonesian traditional fabric which represents national identity to wider community.
-SBC is held annually by the government of Solo.
-The event challenges its participants to design and create unique costumes made of Batik.
-The main event presents a parade of models in Batik costumes which begins at Slamet Riyadi street to City Hall.
-You can stand in a row along the route to see the parade and capture the moment.
+Solo Batik Carnival (SBC) promotes Batik, a traditional Indonesian fabric that symbolizes national identity to the larger community.
+The government of Solo hosts SBC every year.
+The event challenges participants to design and create one-of-a-kind Batik costumes.
+The main event is a parade of models dressed in Batik costumes from Slamet Riyadi street to City Hall.
+You can view the parade and photograph it by standing in a row along the route.

 source : tempo.co